carrot/accord-cli/README.md

 $ accord -w foo.jade
 ```

 And if you want to compile multiple files with potentially different extensions like you would for a full web build, just use [roots](http://roots.cx) ya dumbo!
-For all usage options, just run `accord` or `accord help`
+For all usage options, just run `accord` or `accord --help`

 ### License & Contributing